GeoscienceAustralia/ptha/ptha_access/DETAILED_README.Rmd

-# Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and wave time-series
+# **Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and wave time-series**

+# ***NOTE: Currently the study is still in-progress, and results available here will be changed without warning.***

 For every scenario in our analysis we provide earthquake information, tsunami initial conditions, and wave time-series at every hazard point.
 Combined with